sonic-net/sonic-mgmt/infra/tortuga_controller/readme.txt

     - Set full PyVxr hostname (with cisco.com) to PYVXR_HOST.
     - Set host ports reported by get_ports.sh to HOST_PORTS.
     - Set leaf ports reported by get_ports.sh to LEAF_PORTS.
-    - Set the correct spine count to SPINE_COUNT.
+    - Set spine ports reported by get_ports.sh to SPINE_PORTS.

 7) Execute ./test.sh from your Linux dev machine to run tests.
    - You may execute test.sh as many times as you want.